America’s Got Talent

 The answer is Hulu.
 According to Neilsen Online, Hulu is growing faster than Youtube.
 Granted this is based on only one month’s comparison, but clearly Hulu is doing something right.
 Oh, by the way Moonlighting was an American television series that first aired on ABC from 1985 to 1989 with a total of 67 episodes.
 The show starred Bruce Willis and Cybill Shepherd as private detectives and was a mixture of drama, comedy and romance that is considered a classic spoof of television detective shows.
 Most filmmakers I know loved the show.

 Even the music was special.
 The show’s theme song was performed by jazz singer Al Jarreau and became a hit.
 The show is also credited with making Willis a major star while providing Shepherd with a much needed critical success.
+Unfortunately Hulu has dropped Moonlighting.
+There is, however, a collection of clips and pilots on YouTube.
+This site has a great collection of the videos and a good history of the show.

 Breaking the fourth wall